torvalds/linux/Documentation/admin-guide/bug-hunting.rst

 ``get_maintainer.pl`` didn't provide you anything useful, send it to linux-kernel@vger.kernel.org.

-Thanks for your help in making Linux as stable as humanly possible.
+Thanks for your help in making GNU/Linux as stable as humanly possible.

 Fixing the bug
 --------------